 Kathy Castor is the Tampa Bay area’s voice in the U.S. Congress.
-She is serving her fourth term and represents Florida’s 14th Congressional district, which includes Tampa, St. Petersburg and parts of Hillsborough and Pinellas counties.
-She was originally elected in 2006 and re-elected by voters in 2008, 2010 and 2012.
+She is serving her fifth term and represents Florida’s 14th Congressional district, which includes Tampa, St. Petersburg and parts of Hillsborough and Pinellas counties.
+She was originally elected in 2006 and re-elected by voters in 2008, 2010, 2012 and 2014.
 Castor is the first woman to represent Hillsborough and Pinellas counties in the U.S. Congress.

 Castor focuses on issues vital to Tampa Bay area families and businesses and is committed to building a stronger economy.
 She works on initiatives that create jobs, improve schools, provide access to affordable health care, and protect consumers and the environment.